cleytoncarvalho/learning-gostack-gobarber-api/README.md

 # GoBarber

 NodeJS project developed at the GoStack bootcamp.
-Aplication API for barber shop appointments.
+API of the aplication for barber shop appointments.

 Techs: